-Having a nativity set as part of your Christmas decorations can provide a focal point for faith development.
-Louisa Berry lives in Northamptonshire with her two children.
-When they get their nativity set out, it offers her children the chance to play and interact with the story.
+Having a Nativity set as part of your Christmas decorations can provide a focal point for faith development.
+Louisa Berry lives in Northamptonshire with her husband and two children.
+When they get their Nativity set out, it gives her children the chance to play and interact with the story.

 Read the Bible